redneckz/slice-node-modules/README.md

 # slice-node-modules

-Copy only needed modules before going to production (packaging of AWS Lambda, for example)
+List only needed modules to package before going to production (packaging of AWS Lambda, for example)

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]